 That’s a powerful sales tool!

 I don’t recommend blowing this full version out however until you have already spoken to your development team because you need to discuss with them what the main features are that you will need to solve your core problem for your customers, or yourself if it’s an internal application.
 An example is that a reports section could cost $10,000 to develop and it may not be needed in our MVP.
-Thus, don’t crate a clickable pdf or HTML file until you know exactly what you want in your MVP.
+Thus, don’t create a clickable pdf or HTML file until you know exactly what you want in your MVP.
 If your intent is to sell a future product?
 By all means, blow it out, build an imaginary Versailles.

 Also, you’re developers will be in the best position to give you an estimate on each feature before you build it.
-There’s no sense in building hyper links to show your customers, team, or investors parts of the application that might not exist in your MVP.
+There’s no sense in building hyperlinks to show your customers, team, or investors parts of the application that might not exist in your MVP.

 Wrapping things up

 If you want to book a call to speak with me, a seasoned software entrepreneur with over a decade of experience doing this for our clients, and for myself, click on the Book A Call Now button below, and we can go over the details of your particular project.

 A core part of our services is providing professional, clean looking slingshot prototypes to cut weeks down on development time and give your potential development teams the fastest and most accurate way to quote your software project.

 Don’t gamble your software projects budget away by trying to skip this step.
 Take the time to do it yourself by the steps we’ve outlined here, or give us a call.
 Our discovery calls are only 15 minutes, we can guide you through the best course of action and it won’t cost you anything to speak with us.

 *** All of our software entrepreneurs are seasoned business owners, that have years of experience building software.
 There is no commitment, or cost to speak with us.
 We are here to answer your questions, and get your software project up and running as quickly as possible.